Process Mining – Taking Lessons from the Mining Industry

 Lastly, before mining operations begin – armed with the research from the exploration phase – they need to decide what types of equipment will be necessary.
 Setting up a drilling rig will not be beneficial if one is trying to extract ore deposits.
 And the use of explosives may prove fatal if mining for natural gas or oil.
 So, knowing what you are mining for also means using the right tools for the job.

 With process mining, the same thing is true.
-It is important to note that the term ‘process mining’ is a bit confusing today as that term is also often employed by vendors when they are really mining for data, services, or systems and not for processes at all.
-That information may be important, but may not be what exactly what is required.
+Be aware the muddled meaning of “process mining.”
+Vendors often misuse it to sell data, services, or systems, not actual processes.
 To that end, you also need to ensure that your company is using the right tool for the job.
-And there also needs to be an understanding how the information will be used once extracted.
+Ensure everyone grasps how the extracted information will be put to work.
 Will the process mining tool allow for the easy integration to other systems of record for review and validation?
-While some have standard BPMN process outputs that will allow for the easy integration with a BPM, many employ proprietary outputs that are not easily migrated.
+Standard BPMN outputs unlock seamless BPM integration, while proprietary formats create migration hurdles for many.

 To summarize, before thinking about process mining, be sure you: